splunk/observability-workshop/content/en/imt/gdi/nginx.md

 If you have the Splunk UI open you should see new Pods being started and containers being deployed.

 It should only take around 20 seconds for the pods to transition into a Running state.
-In the Splunk UI you will have a cluster that looks like below:
+In the Splunk UI you will have a cluster that looks like the screenshot below:

 ![back to Cluster](../../images/cluster.png)